Aleksandras Račkus: Biography

+Society membership

 Račkus was active in various Lithuanian societies.
 In 1912, he joined the Knights of Lithuania and became the co-founder and first editors of their magazine Vytis in 1915–1916.
 In 1916, he published and edited Laivamanių žiedai (Flowers of Freethinkers), a satirical newspaper that was merged with Žvirblis (Sparrow) in 1917.
 He was an officer of the Lithuanian Roman Catholic Federation of America in 1918–1919.
 During the summer breaks, he toured Lithuanian American communities delivering lectures and speeches and collecting funds for various Lithuanian causes.
 Račkus also collected information on Lithuanian book smugglers which was published in 1928–1930.

 In 1912–1913, as a student in Montreal, Račkus worked at a local museum and became interested in collecting, restoring, and preserving historical artifacts.
 He was further encouraged to collect items related to Lithuania and Lithuanians by Jonas Basanavičius who toured United States in 1913.
 In 1917, he co-founded the Lithuanian Society of Numismatics and History in Chicago which was active until 1936.
 In 1922, the society issued the first Lithuanian commemorative medal for the anniversary of Lithuania's independence based on a project of J. Kudirka and Račkus (sculptor Belgian Albert L. Van den Berghen).
 The 300 copies of the bronze medal were financed by Račkus.
 Račkus joined various other numismatic societies: the American Numismatic Association, Chicago Coin Club (was its chairman in 1928), Chicago Historical Society, Polish Society of Numismatics and Archaeology in Kraków (Towarzystwo Numizmatyczno-Archeologiczne), etc.

+Publications

 Račkus contributed articles to numerous Lithuanian periodicals, including Aušrinė, Darbininkas, Dirva, XX amžius, Moksleivis, Kosmos, Lietuvių tauta, Naujoji Romuva, Tautos praeitis, Pažanga, Perkūnas, Trimitas.
 He also contributed to The Numismatist.
 He was a health editor of Lithuanian daily Draugas.
 It total, he wrote about 2,000 articles.
+Račkus was also an artist who produced colorful Christmas greetings and anti-Soviet political cartoons.

 In 1929, he published in English and Lithuanian Guthones (the Goths) kinsmen of the Lithuanian people: a treatise on the Gothic ethnology history of the Gothic dominion in Italy and Spain, numismatics, language, and proper names, a historical work on the Goths in which he argued that they were related to Lithuanians and other Balts.
 The theory is discredit and rejected, though continues to be propagated by Jurate Rosales.

 From 1948, he published American Lithuanian Philatelic Specialist and Lithuanian Museum Notes, English-language mimeographed bulletins.
 He compiled and published bilingual Cyclopedia of Lithuanian Numismatics (Žinynas apie Lietuvos numizmatiką) (volume 1 published in 1965).
-Račkus was also an artist who produced colorful Christmas greetings and anti-Soviet political cartoons.